 8. Log Sheets

-8.1 Log sheets must be entered / uploaded using ADIF by 23:59 CAT by the end of the day but preferably entered directly after each QSO.
-It is no longer necessary to submit a log as it already exists in a database within the online logbook.
+8.1 Log sheets must be entered online or uploaded to the online log using ADIF.
+Logs should preferably entered directly after each QSO (See Note).
+End of QSO times are also the most accurate to log.
+If ADIF uploads are done after using a logging program it will be necessary to do final edits of the uploaded logs as ADIF does not cater for all RaDAR related fields.
+It is no longer necessary to submit a log as it already exists in a database behind the online logbook.
 This is what makes the online logbook quite unique.